ababrams/Digital-Image-Processing-Project2/README.md

 Program written in Java/Eclipse.

-It can be ran through Eclipse with Browser.java holding the main class for configuration.
+It can be ran through Eclipse with Interpolation.java holding the main class for configuration.
 If it doesn't already, eclipse needs opencv added as a User Library.

 Running through command line.

-{insert commands to run here}
+cd to src file where Interpolation.java is located

+To compile:
+javac -cp /C:/... file path to open cv jar:.
+Interpolation.java

+example: (personal using Ubuntu) javac -cp /home/corwin/opencv_build/opencv/build/bin/opencv-440.jar:.
+Interpolation.java

+To run:
+java -cp /C:/ ... file path to open cv jar:. -Djava.library.path=/C:/ ... path to open cv library Interpolation

+example: (personal using Ubuntu) java -cp /home/corwin/opencv_build/opencv/build/bin/opencv-440.jar:.  -Djava.library.path=/home/corwin/opencv_build/opencv/build/lib/ Interpolation

+The photos used are contained within the project directory, so it's self contained.
+Running the program displays the Image and metadata is printed to verify image and interpolation method used.
+To navigate the photos press n-next, p-previous, q-quit the program.
+This was used to cycle between the photos to make observations between different methods used.

 _break_